spatialos/gdk-for-unity/docs/content/mobile/ios/cloud-deploy.md

   *  From the [SpatialOS Console](https://console.improbable.io/projects), select your deployment name to display the project **OVERVIEW** screen.
   * In the **OVERVIEW** screen, there’s a **Tag** field, add `dev_login` to the field.
 1. [Create a Development Authentication Token (SpatialOS documentation).](https://docs.improbable.io/reference/latest/shared/auth/development-authentication#developmentauthenticationtoken-maintenance)
 1. Create a MonoBehaviour script which inherits from the [`MobileWorkerConnector`](https://github.com/spatialos/gdk-for-unity/blob/master/workers/unity/Packages/com.improbable.gdk.mobile/Worker/MobileWorkerConnector.cs) and includes the functionality you want.
-In your Unity Editor, add this script it to your Android client-worker GameObject.
+In your Unity Editor, add this script it to your iOS client-worker GameObject.
 1. The `MobileWorkerConnector` provides a `DevelopmentAuthToken` field.
-Still in your Unity Editor, make sure your Android client-worker GameObject is selected and in the Inspector, locate the script you just added to it.
+Still in your Unity Editor, make sure your iOS client-worker GameObject is selected and in the Inspector, locate the script you just added to it.
 1. In the Inspector, in the script’s drop-down window, there is a field to add the authentication token that you created.
 1. In the same drop-down window, ensure that the checkbox `ShouldConnectLocally` is not checked.
-1. In the Unity Editor, navigate to **SpatialOS** > **Build for cloud**.
-Select your Android client-worker, and wait for the build to complete. <br/>
+1. In your Unity Editor, navigate to **SpatialOS** > **Build for cloud**.
+Select your iOS client-worker, and wait for the build to complete. <br/>
 You know it’s complete when it says `Completed build for Cloud target` in your Unity Editor’s Console window.
-1. Select **SpatialOS** > **Launch mobile client** > **Android Device**.
+1. Select **SpatialOS** > **Launch mobile client** > **iOS Device**.
 1. Go to your file manager and open the generated XCode project in the `workers/unity/build/iOSClient@iOS` directory.
 1. Code sign the project and build it - see the _Building an XCode project using Unity_ section in the [Unity documentation](https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing).
 1. Play the game on your iOS device or simulator.